entire-vc/.github/profile/README.md

-# Entire VC — Toolbox for AI-native builders
+# Toolbox for AI-native builders

 Open-source tools that connect your knowledge base, AI agents, and team — into repeatable workflows.

 Obsidian is our first integration layer.
 The platform goes wider: agent marketplace, MCP gateway, unified credits, team collaboration.

-## Toolbox

 | Layer | Product | What it does | Links |
 |-------|---------|-------------|-------|